bridgesign/AutoMail/README.md

 # Usage
 python automail.py [options] [arguments]

-Note: column number starts from 0.
+<b>Note: column number starts from 0.
+Also, use double qoutes to put the subject and any thing sepertated by a space.</b>

 Also, you can use -a command with multiple file names.
 Preferably, use -a again and again.
 You can use -a with -c and -c can have multiple columns.
 Also -e can be used for more than one email id.